 U.S. drone strike in Syria kills ISIS leader who was plotting attacks in Europe, U.S. military says

-Beirut — A drone strike carried out by the American-led coalition in northwestern Syria has killed a senior member of ISIS who was in charge of planning attacks in Europe, the United States military said Tuesday.
+Beirut — A drone strike carried out by the American-led coalition in northwestern Syria has killed a senior ISIS member who was in charge of planning attacks in Europe, the United States military said Tuesday.

 The opposition's Syrian Civil Defense, also known as the White Helmets, said it evacuated the man from the scene of the attack and he later succumbed to his wounds.